Preserving the history and culture of the valley for future generations

 Honister slate mine in Borrowdale Valley has been in operation since the 1700s.
 The valley also has a rich religious presence, with many churches and chapels.
 Holding mass inside the mine combines the valley's industrial and spiritual heritage.

-Fun facts to just might come up during your next pub quiz
+Fun facts that just might come up during your next pub quiz